globaldo/p/README.md

-# This was been made by USA
+# This was been made by a student for test